techministrator/aws-ecs-blue-green-deploy-with-alb/README.md

 ### Step 4: Create ECS NGINX Task Definition

-- Create ECS Task Definition and ECS Service based on the templates in this directory.
-  - **Important** Make sure to create ECS Service by CLI using the template here.
-Using GUI will force you to create target groups.

 ```bash
 $ aws ecs register-task-definition --cli-input-json file://test-ecs-nginx-task-def.json --region ap-northeast-2
 ```

 ### Step 5: Create ECS NGINX Service

+- Create ECS Task Definition and ECS Service based on the templates in this directory.
+  - **Important** Make sure to create ECS Service by CLI using the template here.
+Using GUI will force you to create target groups.
+Which is ok but to follow up this guide you should.

 ```bash
 $ aws ecs create-service --cli-input-json file://test-ecs-nginx-service.json --region ap-northeast-2